 Companies are allowed to recognise unrealised gains and losses on foreign currency translation of their monetary assets and liabilities in a foreign currency.
 This recognition is also allowed with respect to currency forward transactions and swaps to hedge foreign exchange risks of such assets and liabilities.
 In this regard, a taxpayer can choose whether to recognise unrealised gains and losses or not for tax purposes.
 Once elected, the same method must be consistently used.

 Resident corporations are taxed on their worldwide income.
 A Korean company is taxed on its foreign-source income as earned at normal CIT rates.
-To avoid double taxation, taxes imposed by foreign governments the foreign-source income recognised by a resident company are allowed as a credit against CIT or as deductible expenses in computing the taxable income.
+To avoid double taxation, taxes imposed by foreign governments on the foreign-source income recognised by a resident company are allowed as a credit against CIT or as deductible expenses in computing the taxable income.

 Generally, income of foreign subsidiaries incorporated outside Korea is not included in the taxable income of a resident company until the declaration of dividends from the foreign subsidiaries.
 Therefore, the Korean tax impact may be delayed through deferring the declaration of dividends unless the controlled foreign corporate (CFC) rule under the Law for Coordination of International Tax Affairs (LCITA) is applied.

 The CFC rule provides that the undistributed earnings of a resident company’s foreign subsidiary located in a low-tax jurisdiction (where the effective tax rate on the income before tax for the past three years averages 15% or less) are taxed as deemed dividends to the resident company that has direct and indirect interest of 10% or more in such subsidiary.
 The CFC rule does not apply in cases where a foreign subsidiary has fixed facilities (e.g. office, factory) in a low-tax jurisdiction for the conduct of business, it manages or controls the business by itself, and the business is mainly performed in the jurisdiction.
-Even in this case, however, where passive income (e.g. income from investment in securities) is more than 50% of gross income, the CFC rule shall be applicable.
+Even in this case, however, where passive income (e.g. income from investment in securities or lending loans) is more than 50% of gross income, the CFC rule shall be applicable.
 Furthermore, in cases where the passive income is between 50% and 5% of the foreign subsidiary’s gross income, the CFC rule will apply in a limited manner (i.e. a CFC’s undistributed earnings will be included in taxable income of the CFC’s domestic related parties in proportion of such passive income to its gross income).
 However, dividends will be excluded in calculating the amount of passive income if they are derived from shares issued by the company that is 10% or more owned by a CFC.